Punk rock subgenres: Spanish raw punk

+Spanish raw punk is punk fused with the combination of Spanish punk and d-beat.
+The genre is also very rare and underground due to the level of demonstration.
+Often, bands add some type of crude lyrics in which they protest against police brutality, religion and government.

 Synthpunk

 Synthpunk (also known as Electropunk) is a music genre combining elements of electronic music and punk rock.
 A number of bands use electronics and punk music together although the methods and resulting sounds can differ greatly.
 This has even led to the creation of more genres such as digital hardcore.
-Examples include Mindless Self Indulgence, The Prodigy, Atari Teenage Riot and Left Spine Down.